 About Only Boys Aloud

-In the two and a half years since it’s inception, OBA has engaged hundreds of teenage lads with singing in Wales’ most famous musical export, the Welsh Male Choir and felt enormous, life-changing results.
-Levels of confidence, performance, concentration, social-skills, musicality, vocal technique has all seen huge improvement as a direct impact of the scheme and the resulting choir is a very special one.
+During that time, OBA has engaged hundreds of teenage lads with singing in Wales’ most famous musical export, the Welsh Male Choir, and witnessed some extraordinary, life-changing results.
+Levels of confidence, ambition, concentration and social skills, as well as musicality and vocal technique have all seen huge improvements as a direct impact of the scheme and the resulting choir is a very special one.

-OBA is completely free of charge to it’s members and our policy of not auditioning is central to the choir’s ethos of inclusion and accessibility as is our method of having different local groups, rehearsing mostly in rugby clubs, right across the valleys region.
-This not only ensures that attending rehearsals is easier but sees a sense of local identity and pride that will impact on the individual communities we work in.
+OBA is completely free of charge to members and our policy of not auditioning is central to the choir’s ethos of inclusion and accessibility.
+We currently operate 10 permanent local groups across South Wales, with a further 4 choirs in North Wales as part of a pilot scheme.
+We rehearse mostly in rugby clubs or other suitable local venues, not only ensuring that attending rehearsals is easy for the boys but also develops a sense of local identity and pride that will impact on the individual communities we work in.

 2012 was an extraordinary year for OBA when it fought off tens of thousands of competitors to take third place on Britain’s Got Talent.
-Subsequent interest in OBA has been at an all time high with OBA and it’s performance of Calon Lân both ‘trending’ worldwide on twitter and the self-same performance receiving over four million hits on YouTube to date.
+Subsequent interest in OBA has been at an all-time high with OBA and the boys’ iconic performance of Calon Lân has received over thirteen million views on YouTube to date.

-The increased and international platform for OBA created by BGT has meant that recording industry giants Sony offered the boys an recording deal and their eponymous debut album was released in November 2012.
-Calon Lân went into the number one position on the iTunes classical singles chart and the boys’ developing an impressive list of TV and Radio credits to boot, including This Morning, Songs of Praise, Who Wants To Be A Millionaire Celebrity Christmas Special and the X Factor Final.
+The increased and international platform for OBA created by BGT meant that recording industry giants Sony offered the boys an recording deal and their eponymous debut album was released in November 2012.
+Calon Lân went into the number one position on the iTunes classical singles chart and since then the boys have developed an impressive list of TV and Radio credits, including This Morning, Songs of Praise, Who Wants To Be A Millionaire Celebrity Christmas Special and the X Factor Final.

-Despite the apparent commercial success of OBA, we remain committed to our mission of inspiring teenagers from the Valleys to aspire for something good.
-Because of the sheer scale of the group, it is very costly to run and to that end, OBA is now a major part of the work of the Aloud Charity that we may fundraise the significant sums required to ensure the scheme can continue.
-To see the boys loving their moment in the spotlight is truly thrilling but Only Boys Aloud is about something much deeper than the fleeting nature of fame, it is about belief in future generations to uphold our traditions that they may continue with pride, vitality and strength-we are certainly proud of everything the boys have achieved and we hope you are too.
+Whilst the boys have enjoyed some extraordinary, high profile experiences, we remain firmly committed to our core mission of inspiring teenage boys from across Wales to believe in themselves and bring about positive change.
+The scheme is wide-reaching, provided free to members and this doesn’t come cheap.
+In 2012 the ALOUD Charity was established to drive forward the work of OBA, and to provide a structure to secure the significant levels of funding and other support the scheme needs in order to continue to impact on so many young men.
+To see the boys loving their moment in the spotlight is truly thrilling but Only Boys Aloud is about something much deeper than the fleeting nature of fame, it is about belief in future generations to uphold our traditions that they may continue with pride, vitality and strength.
+We are certainly proud of everything the boys have achieved and we hope you are too.

 A background to Only Men Aloud